Tree That Owns Itself

 –Shel Silverstein, “The Giving Tree,” 1964

 When I read Shel Silverstein’s The Giving Tree as a child many moons ago, I found the story disturbing.
 There is more than a bit of sadness in this story of altruism, and I found that disquieting.
-Perhaps this was one of my first introductions into that grey area where noble ideals spar with reality, morality and immorality square off, or the dramatic tension begrudgingly lies between the blacks and whites of good and evil.
+Perhaps this was one of my first introductions into that grey area where noble ideals spar with reality.
+That place where morality and immorality square off, where the dramatic tension lies between the blacks and whites of good and evil.

 The legend of Athens, Georgia’s Tree That Owns Itself exists in this same grey realm of fact and legend.
 When I stumbled across this 1916 article while browsing the historic newspaper collection of the Digital Library of Georgia, I was happy to be able to add this story to my collection on Athens.
 Unfortunately, the bottom corner of the paper has been torn and part of the paragraph describing the phantom is lost.